ankur-shanbhag/ImageStitcher/README.md

      * `sudo yum install gnuplot`
      * Note: For some reason if below intructions doesn't work, enter gnuplot shell using command `gnuplot` and change the terminal to `x11` using command `set terminal x11`
 2. Before you can use gnuplot, you must generate output using - `./image-stitcher.sh run` command
-3. Make sure you have correctly set the parameter `gnuplot.process.path` in _configuration.properties_ files.
-Whenever you set/change a parameter, you must execute `./image-stitcher.sh build`.
+3. Make sure you have correctly set the parameter `gnuplot.process.path` in _conf/configuration.properties_ files.
 4. The output directory may have multiple part files generated by the mapreduce program (depending on number of lines in the input file).
 Each part file contains a list of matching correspondences (from source to target) generated based on the one line of input configuration parameters.
 To visualize these points on a 3D scatter plot, execute `./image-stitcher.sh plot` command.